-- However, Madison learned that the Bank of the United States was helpful, especially in time of war.
-The War of 1812 became increasingly difficult to finance and after the war was over Madison chartered the Second Bank of the United States.
+However, Madison learned that the Bank of the United States was helpful, especially in times of war.
+The War of 1812 became increasingly difficult to finance, and after the war was over, Madison chartered the Second Bank of the United States.

-- Andrew Jackson believed in the same ideals of Thomas Jefferson in that he believed America should be an agricultural republic with most of the power derived from the individual states.
-Any threat of state power should be abolished and he saw the Second Bank of the United States as a mechanism used to improve the lives of the elites in the Industrial world at the expense of the farmers and laborers of the agriculture world.
+Andrew Jackson believed in the same ideals as Thomas Jefferson in that he believed America should be an agricultural republic with most of the power derived from the individual states.
+Any threat of state power should be abolished, and he saw the Second Bank of the United States as a mechanism used to improve the lives of the elites in the Industrial world at the expense of the farmers and laborers of the agricultural world.

-- He always remained a supporter of union and opposed a southern confederacy.
+He always remained a supporter of the union and opposed a southern confederacy.